sapcc/LimesUI/architecture/architectureDescription.md

 - State: Remembers a variable value throughout rerenders for a component.
 Can be passed to components that the parent component calls.
 - Store: Remembers variable values throughout rerenders that can be accessed from components other than the direct decendents of a parent component.

-The following image displays an overview for the store structure:
+The following image displays an overview of the store structure:

 ![Store-Structure](./images/sore-overview.png)

 Each store contains: